eliotmartin/emhomelab/content/posts/cloudflare-tunnel-and-reverse-proxy-setup.md

 ## The Solution
 Set up a **Cloudflare Tunnel** and **NGINX Proxy Manager**

-## Cloudflare's Tunnel
+### Cloudflare's Tunnel
 According to Cloudflare themselves, a **Cloudflare Tunnel**...

 >  ...exposes applications running on your local web server on any network with an internet connection without manually adding DNS records or configuring a firewall or router.

 You can read more about *Cloudflare's Tunnels* on [their website](https://www.cloudflare.com/en-gb/products/tunnel/), but importantly you can create a [free Cloudflare account](https://www.cloudflare.com/plans/free/) that allows you to create a Tunnel for no extra charge.

 You will need to setup a domain on cloudflares DNS service for the Tunnel to work, but the domain itself doesn't need to be registered with Cloudflare.
 I used one I bought from [Ionas for £1.00](https://www.ionos.co.uk/domains/domain-names), but it works just as well with free domains.
-You will need to delgate Cloudflare as the authoritative DNS nameserver by replacing your domains original nameservers with ones provided by Cloudflare.
+You just need to delgate Cloudflare as the authoritative DNS nameserver by replacing your domains original nameservers with ones provided by Cloudflare.

-## NGINX Proxy Manager
+### NGINX Proxy Manager
 The other component of this solution is a reverse proxy server, specifically in this case NGINX Proxy Manager.  **A reverse proxy server**...

 > ...typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
 A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.